 Computing and ICT is taught both discretely and across the currciulum.
 Children learn and practise skills which can be used to share information, control and programme things.
 They are also involved in creative projects such as film-making.
 Children use laptops and iPads within class to support and extend learning in many different curriculum areas.
 They are taught how to stay safe when using the internet and e-safety is taught throughout the school and is embedded into all teaching.

 Pupils are taught skills in composing, performing, listening to and appraising music.
 Pupils use a range of real and digital instruments (via ICT) to compose and perform.
 There are opportunities to learn brass, woodwind, drums, voice, piano and guitar which are provided by visiting professional music teachers.
 We have a strong culture of singing in worship, which is reinforced through our school choir which rehearses at various times throughout the year.
 All children participate in performances with an emphasis on music and singing, and concerts are held to share our pupils’ musical talents.
-All Year 5 children learn to play a brass instrument which is funded by the school and uses school instruments.
+All children in Stingrays learn to play a brass instrument which is funded by the school and uses school instruments.

 Children are taught about history through a range of sources and where possible they are given first-hand exposure to real artefacts.
 When available and appropriate, children are taken on visits to important sites or museums.
 Lessons normally cover significant events and famous people from the past, and children are encouraged to make comparisons between times in history.
 The areas of the History National Curriculum are mapped out carefully to ensure coverage of all of the required elements.